Pathanapuram

 Pathanapuram is a Town in Pathanapuram Taluk Kollam district, Kerala, India.
 Pathanapuram is a part of Grama Panchayat and Block panchayat of same name and part of Kollam District Panchayat.

 History

 The history of Pathanapuram goes back to Thenmala Desam, a small Principality under a local ruler.
-Capital was at Pathanapuram.
+Its capital was at Pathanapuram.
 Later, Thenmala Desom became a part of Elayidathu Swaroopam having its capital at Kottarakkara.
 Pathanapuram was the capital of one of the two districts of Elayidathu Swaroopam.
-In 1764, King Marthandavarma conquered Elayidathu Swaroopam and annexed it to Travancore.
+In 1764, King Marthanda Varma conquered Elayidathu Swaroopam and annexed it to Travancore.

 Most parts of Pathanapuram taluk were inhabited since before the Indus Valley civilization, and civilization may have existed in and around Pathanapuram beginning the 1st Century.

 The city's name can be translated as Ten Elephant Town.
 The name Pathanapuram may have evolved from the fact that the area had a sizeable elephant population and elephants were caught and trained to work at the local elephant camp.
 The old police station area used to be the elephant camp.

+For a long period, Pathanapuram was surrounded by extensive forests and was a relatively undeveloped rural region.
+In local tradition, this older Pathanapuram is remembered as “Kattu Pathanapuram” (കാട്ടു പത്തനാപുരം) — literally, “Forest Pathanapuram.”

+A significant chapter in the transformation of the region is associated with Thoma Mar Dionysius Metropolitan.
+In 1929, he came to Pathanapuram and established Mount Tabor Dayara, beginning a new chapter in the spiritual, educational, and social development of the area.

+According to the tradition associated with Mount Tabor and the local community, Thoma Mar Dionysius saw great potential in a place that was then surrounded by forests and had limited development.
+Through his vision and efforts, the area gradually became a centre of education, religious life, social service, and community development.